iRedds/service-container/README.md

 // registering a service in a container
 $container->set(ServiceClassInterface::class, ServiceClass::class);

+// registering a service in a container when the service id is the same as the service class name.
+$container->set(Service::class);
+// equal
+$container->set(Service::class, Service::class);

 // registering a service in a container as a singleton.
 $container->singleton(ServiceClassInterface::class, ServiceClass::class);